zzalscv2/FFEA/INSTALL.md

 * [mtTkinter](http://tkinter.unpythonic.net/wiki/mtTkinter) (0.4) is shipped
         with FFEA and used in the PyMOL plugin, allowing safe threading.

-<a name="pyPCApaper">1</a>:  A Shkurti, et al., "pyPcazip: A PCA-based toolkit for compression and analysis of molecular simulation data" (2016), SoftwareX, 7:44-50.
+<a name="pyPCApaper">1</a>:  A Shkurti, et al., "pyPcazip: A PCA-based toolkit for compression and analysis of molecular simulation data" (2016), SoftwareX, 7:44-50. <br>
 <a name="RngStreams1">2</a>: P L'Ecuyer, "Good Parameter Sets for Combined Multiple Recursive Random Number Generators" (1999), Oper.
 Res., 47(1):159-164. <br>
 <a name="RngStreams2">3</a>: P L'Ecuyer et al., "An Objected-Oriented Random-Number Package with Many Long Streams and Substreams" (2002), Oper.
 Res., 50(6):1073-1075. <br>
 <a name="tetatetpaper">4</a>:  F Ganovelli, et al., "Fast tetrahedron-tetrahedron overlap algorithm" (2002), J. Graph.
-Tools, 7(2):17-25. <br>
+Tools, 7(2):17-25.

-FFEA uses Boost and Eigen.
-To make your life easier, **the code is shipped with a subset of Boost (v.
-1.63), and Eigen (v 3.3.7) will be downloaded by CMake** at configure time.
-Still, you are welcome to use your own versions of the libraries.

-   > Warning - GCC >= 5 will require version 3.2.10 or higher for Eigen.
-Earlier versions (including 3.3 release candidates, marked internally as 3.2.91 and higher) did prove to be incompatible with GCC >= 5 and using C++11 standard.
-You may also need a newer version of Boost.

 # Configure {#configure}